 After floating the idea of a luxury seafaring vehicle last year with its Sport Yacht concept, Lexus has now announced plans to move ahead with production.
-Promised to be bigger and better, the production version will offer extra entertaining space and be up for order before the year is out.
+Promised to be bigger and better, the production version will offer extra entertaining space and be up for order next year.

 The Lexus Sport Yacht concept was unveiled in January last year, and the one-of-a-kind proof of concept put the automaker's design language to use in a 42-ft (12.7-m) long luxury vessel.